peteCoder/streamit-api/README.md

 ## GET, PUT, PATCH, DELETE /mood/:id/
-You can perform the above http method operations to an individual Actor instance given the actor `id` specified in the endpoint or url.
+You can perform the above http method operations to an individual Mood instance given the actor `id` specified in the endpoint or url.

 ```json
   {